aleconca/Bachelor_Thesis/README.md

 >Group components:

-Iacopo Roberto Ferrario , Alessia Conca Roncari , Anastasia Favero
+Alessia Conca Roncari, Anastasia Favero, Iacopo Roberto Ferrario.

 >Personal note on how to start the jars: